We all love them. They’re like the gift that keeps on giving.

 Because if you’re buying things you know you need anyway, then you might as well save money doing it.

-You sign up for an account and use the search bar to find the retailer you want to shop at.
+You sign up for a free account and use the search bar to find the retailer you want to shop at.

 For my visual readers, here’s how that looks: